Preserving affordable homes for communities

 Board Chair

-Chief Program Officer for the Federal City Council
+Chief Program Officer, Federal City Council

 Carol Thompson Cole

-President and CEO of Youth Invest Partners
+President + CEO, Youth Invest Partners

 Kimberly Driggins